 Note: For this reason, elections for WG Chair and Vice Chair are likely to become spread over a period of time, rather than being grouped like the Technical Plenary regular elections.

-When a new WG is established, the parent TSG is responsible for appointing a convenor for the first two meetings.
+When a new WG is established, the TP is responsible for appointing a convener for the first two meetings.

-Following election by the WG, the Chair and Vice Chair hold office immediately, without need of appointment by TSG or SC.
+Following election by the WG, the Chair and Vice Chair hold office immediately, without need of appointment by TP.

-TSG and WG Chair responsibilities
+TP and WG Chair responsibilities

-The TSG Chair is responsible for the overall management of the technical work within the TSG and its Working Groups.
-The Chair has an overall responsibility to ensure that the activities of the TSG follow the Partnership Project Working Procedures.
+The TP Chair is responsible for the overall management of the technical work within the TP and its Working Groups.
+The Chair has an overall responsibility to ensure that the activities of the TP follow these Working Procedures.

-The WG Chair is responsible for the overall management of the technical work within the WG and its sub-groups.
+The WG Chair is responsible for the overall management of the technical work within the WG.

+The Chair shall ensure that all input documents comply with a compatible IPR policy.
+An example front cover is provided in Annex G. Documents which fail to declare compliance with a compatible IPR policy shall not be entered into the record of the meeting, and the Chair shall entertain no discussion regarding the document.

-Annex GThe Chair may nominate officials to assist in the work.
+The Chair may nominate officials to assist in the work.

 The Chair may delegate tasks to the Vice Chair.